top of page

 16 > i made a decision: quit all clients. build my own thing instead. founded GeekyGamer. scaled it to 100k subscribers and over 100 million views in 2 months. i still run it, put some real money in the bank. built more channels after that. worked on revenue-share deals with more youtube channels.

-16-17 > went all-in on facebook. made a content lore. we created a content universe around facts, that people couldn't stop watching. january to september this year: we got 2.6 billion views. in a span of 8 months. made $25k.
+16-17 > went all-in on facebook. made a content lore. we created a content universe around facts, that people couldn't stop watching. january to september in 2025: we got 2.6 billion views. in a span of 8 months. made $25k.

-now in bengaluru, still creating, trying to learn.
+now in bombay, still creating, trying to learn.

 i like telling stories. and i'm just getting started.